 Our primary focus is on data discovery.
 To this end a number of use-cases have been defined, aimed at finding observational data products in the VO domain by broadcasting the same query to multiple archives (global data discoverability and accessibility).
 To achieve this we need to give data providers a set of metadata attributes that they can easily map to their database system in order to support queries of the sort listed below.

-The goal is to be simple enough to be practical to implement, without attempting to exhaustively describe all exotic data sets.
+The goal is to be simple enough to be practical to implement, without attempting to exhaustively describe every particular data set.

 The main features of these use-cases are as follows: